mattheww/gomill/gomill_docs/allplayalls.rst

 Changing the control file between runs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can add new players to the end of the :setting:`competitors` list between runs, but you may not remove or reorder competitors.
+You can add new players to the end of the :aa-setting:`competitors` list between runs, but you may not remove or reorder competitors.